 It is important to first understand the different cultural beliefs in Asian populations in order to help improve their health and wellbeing.

-What Asian models of health are used in New Zealand?
+What Asian models of health are used in NZ?

 Examples of models of health in the Asian population include the following: